 Luminaries, or paper bags with lit candles inside, also can pose a fire hazard, so you may want to consider battery-operated or electric decorations to illuminate your yard and windows.

 You may not think about it, but a Halloween costume itself can pose a fire hazard.
-The Burn Institute offers Halloween safety tips such as purchasing only flame-retardant costumes and accessories.
+The National Fire Protection Association offers Halloween safety tips such as purchasing only flame-retardant costumes and accessories.
 Also, while your little one may think Dracula should have a cape, you may want to think twice about any long, flowing fabric on your children’s costumes, which can catch fire if they come in contact with a candle.
 If clothing does catch fire, make sure your loved ones know how to “stop, drop and roll.”

 Following these tips may help you prevent accidental fires, but intentional fires are a problem on Halloween, as well.
 The FEMA study says the number of suspicious fires or those attributed to arson usually skyrockets around Halloween.
 If you notice anything suspicious on Halloween (or any other day), you should call the police.